 Originally from the UK, he has lived in Vancouver since 2003, and is now a dual citizen of Canada and the UK.
-He is married, with two young sons.

 He was foundational in the creation of the Enterprise Ethereum Alliance, working full-time on that project for ConsenSys from October 2016 to October 2017.
 He co-presented the Technical Roadmap (5:05) at the EEA launch event and served first as Secretary of the Technical Working Group and subsequently as Vice-Chair of the Technical Steering Committee.